MiamiOH-CSE274/Interactive-Debugging/README.md

 * 13.a) Which portion of the code do you think is causing the problem?
 If you aren’t sure, you can try repeating step 4, as well as looking over the code.

+I think the issue occurs in the middle section, with the switch statements.
+One of the cases doesn't have a break.

 Step 14
 -------